 2016 – the basis: car-sharing in a closed loop

-Through its network of dealerships, Renault Group implements a car-sharing service within a closed loop in Europe.
+Through its network of dealerships present in territories across Europe, Renault Group implements a car-sharing service within a closed loop.
 Vehicles are available 24/7, starting with one-hour rentals, and are reserved using mobile apps.

 Car-sharing in a closed loop involves picking up a vehicle at a station or agency and returning it to the same place.
-Represented as a direct line, it enables a user to travel from Point A to Point B and then return the vehicle.
-A rather traditional way of operating.
+Represented as a direct line, it enables a user to travel from Point A to Point B and then return the vehicle there.
 This service is often provided through a subscription, and the operator charges a fixed rate according to time used or distance covered.
 For a company, car-sharing in a closed loop is an advantageous solution that enables employees to use the company fleet for professional or personal travel, thus optimizing use.

 2017 – watch out for “free-floating” cars!

-The principle of “self-service” rental enables users to borrow and return a vehicle to any of the parking places found inside the perimeter covered by the service.
-Using a dedicated smartphone app, users geolocate the nearest vehicle, take possession of it and then return it to any public parking place over the surface of a given perimeter.
+The principle of “free-floating” rental enables users to borrow and return a vehicle to any of the on-street parking places found inside the perimeter covered by the service.
+Using a dedicated smartphone app, users geolocate the nearest vehicle.

-Reservation, vehicle unlocking and locking, payment: everything is done using a mobile app, and vehicles are never tied to a particular station or terminal.
-Free-floating rental concerns all types of vehicles.
-The scooters, bikes and mopeds used on the streets of many cities are all free-floaters!
-Having appeared simultaneously in several countries, often with great success, these services will continue to grow.
+Reservation, vehicle opening and locking, payment: everything is done using a mobile app, and vehicles are never tied to a particular station or terminal.
+The principal of free-floating rental concerns all means of mobility: vehicles, scooters, bikes, mopeds… Having appeared simultaneously in several countries, often with great success, these services will continue to grow.

 Mobilize signs the “Free-Floating Vehicle, Cycle and Equipment Charter” in February.
 This charter was adopted after the 2019 promulgation of the Mobility Orientation Law (LOM) in France.